 Genetic Europe

-Where in the history of genes should we start our post?
+Where in the history of genes should we start our blog post?
 At the cradle of mankind in Africa, with Lucy?
 Or maybe a bit further down the road?

 We opted to start where the genetic tree splits and haplogroup Rb1 emerged.
 Fifty percent of men in Europe, namely, carries the genetic combination of the R haplogroup.
 It emerged in West Asia based on three evident genetic splits which occurred outside Europe.
 Probably between 23,500 and 10,500 BC.
-Not a very precise estimation, indeed.
+Not a very precise estimation, indeed, as warned.
 The two main branches of R1b are: the R-V88, a group migrating to Central Africa, and the R-M269, a group migrating to Europe.

 AGCAACAGGAATGAAACTCCAATGAAAGAAAGAAAAGGAAG/GAAA/GAAA/GAAA/GAAA/GAAAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GGAGGGTGGGCGTGGTG